 Bidders submit their reserve price, which is the maximum amount that they are willing to pay for the COE.
 The system automatically revises the bid upwards in increments of S$1, until the reserve price is reached.
 A bid stands for as long as the reserve price is higher than or equal to the Current COE Price (CCP).
 The CCP is the price of the highest unsuccessful bid plus S$1.

 The CCP stops increasing when the number of bidders whose reserve prices match or are higher than the CCP equals the quota.
 At the close of the exercise, bidders whose bids are equal to or higher than the CCP secure a COE.

 The CCP at the close of bidding forms the Quota Premium for that exercise.
 All successful bidders in the vehicle category will pay the same Quota Premium.
 If the bidder’s reserve price is higher than the Quota Premium, the difference will be refunded.

-How do I bid, and do I have to do it myself?
+How do I bid for a COE, and do I have to do it myself?

-You can choose to bid on your own or leave it to your dealer, but you should know that there’s a limit to the number of bids you can place in one exercise.
+You can choose to bid for a COE on your own, or leave it to your dealer, but you should know that there’s a limit to the number of bids you can place in each exercise.
 Individual bidders can make only one bid, while non-individual bidders can place multiple bids in one exercise.

 Bidding on your own:

-First things first: you must be at least 18.
+First things first: you must be at least 18 years old.
 As an individual, you can submit only one bid in each exercise using your name, NRIC and bank account.

-A non-refundable administration fee of between S$2 and S$10 will also be charged for every bid application and revision, so keep that in mind and make sure you have enough.
+A non-refundable administration fee of between S$2 and S$10 will also be charged for every bid application and revision, so keep that in mind and make sure you have enough to account for that.